Ruling keeps Arizona voting access measure on the ballot - KESQ

 The high court’s ruling in the Free and Fair Elections case mainly rejected opponents’ arguments over qualifying signatures, but several challenges to lower court rulings on signatures split for each side.

-The court sent it to back to Maricopa County Superior Court judge Joseph Mikitish to consider those rulings and do the final math to determine if backers have enough signatures.
+The court sent it back to Mikitish to consider those rulings and do the final math to determine if backers have enough signatures.
 He released that ruling at midday Thursday and ordered Secretary of State Katie Hobbs not to rescind her determination that the measure qualifies for the ballot.

-The Arizona Free Enterprise Club, the pro-business group that challenged the initiative, is appealing the new ruling again.
+The Arizona Free Enterprise Club, the pro-business group that challenged the initiative, is appealing the new ruling.

 Stacy Pearson, a spokeswoman for the group backing the initiative, said she doubts the court will intervene.